FlorSanders/Smart_Offline_LLM_Assistant/Configuration.md

 - `tts_download_model`: Automatically download model weights to `tts_model_dir`.
 - `tts_voice`: Which voice to use for synthesis (if model has multiple options).
 - `tts_file`: Temporary wav file to store the synthesized audio in.
+- `tts_done_sound`: Path to end of TTS chime sound `.wav` file.
+  - NOTE: A collection of notification sounds is availables in the [assets/sounds](./assets/sounds/) directory.